Karobben/Karobben.github.io/source/_posts/LearnNotes/tulane-cellbio-2.md

 > 3. Contain Transport Systems--bring food molecules inside and maintain ion concentrations
 > 4. Contain Specific Recognition Sites--for hormones,  etc.

+PS:
-2, **Reaction Facility**: Enzyme Working on a 3 dimension, -> with the membrane, bring things to 2 dimensions to facilities the interactions and reactions.
+1. **Reaction Facility**: Enzyme Working on a 3 dimension, -> with the membrane, bring things to 2 dimensions to facilities the interactions and reactions.
-3, protein helps to transport the materials.
+2. protein helps to transport the materials.
-4, hydrophobic substrate; recognition: Glycolipids / Glucoportein
+3. hydrophobic substrate; recognition: Glycolipids / Glucoportein

 ## Composition